bobmonsour/faustotasca/src/pages/early-years.md

 {{ imagePair(
 'early-years/bdg-scuola-festiva-1901-02.jpg',
-'Silver Medal, School of Design, Bassano del Grappa, 1901-1902<br>Archive of the Tasca Estate', 'early-years/bdg-scuola-1902-03.jpg',
+'Silver Medal, School of Design<br>Bassano del Grappa, 1901-1902<br>Archive of the Tasca Estate', 'early-years/bdg-scuola-1902-03.jpg',
-'Bronze Medal, School of Design, Bassano del Grappa, 1902-1903<br>Archive of the Tasca Estate') }}
+'Bronze Medal, School of Design<br>Bassano del Grappa, 1902-1903<br>Archive of the Tasca Estate') }}

 At the Academy of Fine Art in Venice, the <a href="https://www.accademiavenezia.it/" target="_blank">Accademia de Belle Arti di Venezia</a>, Fausto again distinguished himself by earning the Second Place Award for entering students, as well as Honorable Mention for his seascapes and landscape paintings.

 {{ imagePair(
 'early-years/iba-premio-1904-05.jpg',
-'Award with Medal for Preparatory Course, Royal Institute of Fine Arts, Venice, 1904-1905<br> Archive of the Tasca Estate', 'early-years/ibda-dip-hm-1905-06.jpg',
+'Award with Medal for Preparatory Course<br>Royal Institute of Fine Arts<br>Venice, 1904-1905<br>Archive of the Tasca Estate', 'early-years/ibda-dip-hm-1905-06.jpg',
-'Honorable Mention for Landscape and Seascape, Royal Institute of Fine Arts, Venice, 1905-1906<br>Archive of the Tasca Estate')
+'Honorable Mention for Landscape and Seascape<br>Royal Institute of Fine Arts<br>Venice, 1905-1906<br>Archive of the Tasca Estate')
 }}

 Fausto’s studies at the Academy in Venice were interrupted by obligatory military service.
 Following his military service, Fausto traveled to Rome, where he found some work painting portraits.
 He then returned to his native Veneto, where he met and courted his future bride, Paolina Francesca Melchiori.
 Fausto and Paolina were married in her home village, Crespano del Grappa in February 1913.
 Together they departed Italy, and boarded the SS France in LeHavre.
 They landed in New York in February, 1913.